Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Problem Structure

-Here, $\mathbf{x}$ are the design variables and $\mathbf{z}$ are operational variables. $\Edot_{max, c}$ are the component capacities, $c_{1}$ is a component with nonconvex $\Edot_{1}(\Edot_{2})$ and $c_{2}$ is an externally supplied component that can supply $\Edot_{1}$, hence the input energy of $c_{2}$ does not occur in any of the energy balances.
 A schematic of the example system is shown in Figure \ref{fig:ex_non_convex} and the nonconvex piecewise-linear performance curve is illustrated in Figure \ref{fig:ncvx_pwl}.
 The operational constraints are enforced for every data point $d$ in the historical data $\mathcal{D}$.

 Figure \ref{fig:pwl} illustrates the historical data and the feasible region of the resulting design.
 Even though all three vertices of the convex hull are feasible, the convex hull contains infeasible regions.
 The infeasible region is approximated by sampling uniformly spaced energy demands and solving the corresponding operational feasibility problem.
 The worst-case scenario is identified by solving \eqref{medial_level} using an adaptive discretization algorithm \citep{blankenshipInfinitelyConstrainedOptimization1976}.